The Salt Lake Tribune Honors Groove Technology Solutions with 2022 Top Workplaces Award

-Generally speaking, 3 to 8 Mbps should allow you to do all of the following.
+Generally speaking, 25 Mbps should allow you to do all of the following.

 3 to 8 Mbps is a minimum requirement for many of these tasks, and it’s often recommended to have more than the minimum.

-Other activities might require bandwidths of 10 to 25 Mbps or more, including:
+Other activities might require bandwidths of 25 Mbps or more, including:

 When calculating bandwidth, it’s essential to consider the combined internet usage at a given time.
 For example, sending emails may only demand 1 to 2 Mbps, but if four devices are sending emails at once, that’s potentially 8 Mbps of data being transmitted at one time.

 Bandwidth and internet speeds are displayed with rates for both upload and download.
 An upload speed tells you how much data you can send out over a period of time.
 On the other hand, download speeds indicate how much data you can pull from the internet over a given amount of time.

 If your guests are more likely to download information (such as streaming, web browsing, or gaming), you’ll want to focus more on the download speed.
 However, if your guests are more likely to upload information (such as sending emails, video calls, or sending files).